MicrosoftDocs/win32/desktop-src/FileIO/block-cloning.md

 ---
-Description: 'A block clone operation instructs the file system to copy a range of file bytes on behalf of an application.' ms.assetid: 'E18E8D79-3985-40B8-A4C5-A73A21E5C527'
+Description: A block clone operation instructs the file system to copy a range of file bytes on behalf of an application. ms.assetid: E18E8D79-3985-40B8-A4C5-A73A21E5C527
 title: Block Cloning
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Block Cloning